Director, Producer, and Writer: Katrina Browne

 Elizabeth Delude-Dix, Co-Producer/Executive Producer

-Elizabeth Delude-Dix wrote, directed and produced Stories from Stone and No Simple Truth two short films on slavery in Rhode Island that screened on RI PBS.
-She is a co-producer of First Face, an ITVS funded documentary currently in production.
-She produced Tell Another Mother, an independent radio project of first-person ‘04 presidential campaign spots that aired in Florida, Ohio and Pennsylvania.
+Elizabeth Delude-Dix wrote, directed and produced Stories from Stone and No Simple Truth, two short films on slavery in Rhode Island that screened on RI PBS.
+She is a co-producer of First Face, an ITVS documentary currently in production.
+She produced Tell Another Mother, an independent radio project of first-person 2004 presidential campaign spots that aired in Florida, Ohio and Pennsylvania.
 She is a founder of Rhode Island’s first public radio station, WRNI and a past Vice-President of the Foundation for Ocean State Public Radio.
-She currently serves on the Advisory Board of I-Witness Video a New York based archive.
+She currently serves on the Advisory Board of I-Witness Video a New York-based archive.
 As an International Observer with IPEC, an independent human rights organization, she filmed and photographed contentious parades in Northern Ireland.
 Ms. Delude-Dix taught as an Adjunct Professor of Cultural and Historic Preservation in an undergraduate program she helped develop at Salve Regina University, Newport, Rhode Island.
 She is a past Board Chair and Grants Chair of the Rhode Island Council for the Humanities and has served as a board member and advisor to a number of arts and advocacy organizations.
+She is currently producing Alla Kovgan’s 3-D dance film on the choreography of Merce Cunningham.

 Juanita Capri Brown, Co-Producer